Vision-CAIR/MiniGPT-4/dataset/README_MINIGPTv2_FINETUNE.md

 ### TextCaps

 ### RefCOCO, RefCOCO+, RefCOCOg
-Makesure you have the COCO 2014 images first.
+Make sure you have the COCO 2014 images first.

 Then,
 download RefCOCO, RefCOCO+, and RefCOCOg annotation files in the following links.